 - Low Battery Warning on DIC

-If your Chevrolet battery light is on, your Chevrolet won't start, or the battery will not charge, the problem could be due to:
+If the Chevrolet battery light is on, your Chevrolet won't start, or the battery will not charge, the problem could be due to:

 - Bad alternator,